Nobody tolerate more the eighties revival , right? More or less.

 this is not the case of Júnior Boys, that rescues some good

-moments of the eighties without appealing for the easiness.
 The main reference that she come to mind to the first

 audition of "Only This Is Goodbye" is the tecnopop